-At 8.41, Walter Energy covers every $1 in interest expense with more than $8 in operating earnings.
+At 5.8 Walter Energy covers every $1 in operating expense with just under $6 in operating earnings.

 - The EPS payout ratio, or dividends per share divided by earnings per share.
 The EPS payout ratio measures the percentage of earnings that go toward paying the dividend.
 A ratio greater than 80% is worrisome.